glitchheadgit/tgbot_retinal_disease_classifier/README.md

 # Telegram bot for ird prediction

-To use this bot follow this steps:
+To run this bot take following steps:

 1. Clone this repo